-The Oscillator Devices HYDRA is a family of MIDI loop switchers.
+The Oscillator Devices HYDRA is a MIDI loop switcher series.
 They all feature relay based, true bypass loops with clickless switching and muting function.
-The HYDRA E-devices also feature expression outs, to control expression inputs of effects via MIDI and control switches to control things like amp channel switches or tap tempo.
+The HYDRA E-devices also feature expression outs to control expression inputs of effects devices via MIDI and connect to switch inputs of amps or control tap tempo.

 - Low impedance, true bypass loops